Conditioning to avoid zero via a class of concave functions for one-dimensional diffusions: Abstract

 \section{Abstract}

 For one-dimensional diffusions on the half-line, we study a specific type of conditioning to avoid zero.
-We introduce martingales via a class of functions that are concave with respect to the scale function and similar to the densities of quasi-stationary distributions.
-The conditioning is formulated through the exit times of the martingale, and its existence is shown.
-We investigate its relation to the Yaglom limit and the absolute continuity relations of the limit processes at time infinity.
+We introduce supermartingales defined via concave functions with respect to the scale function.
+A conditioning is formulated through the exit times of the supermartingale, and its existence is shown.
+We also investigate the absolute continuity relations of the limit laws at time infinity.